 IRB Authorization Agreement (IAA)

-An IAA is an agreement between NU and another institution that holds a Federal Wide Assurance (FWA) with the Office of Human Research Protections (OHRP) of the U.S. Department of Health and Human Services (HHS).
-Any institution (e.g., university, medical centers, NGOs, community organization, survey research organization) receiving funds from HHS must have an FWA.
-This agreement type is used to establish the IRB-of-Record (whether that's NU or the other institution).
-The IAA is signed by the Institutional Officials or designee at each institution.
+An IRB Authorization Agreement (IAA) is an agreement between Northwestern and another institution that holds a Federal Wide Assurance (FWA) with the Office of Human Research Protections (OHRP) of the U.S. Department of Health and Human Services (HHS).
+Any institution (e.g., university, medical centers, NGOs, community organization, survey research organization) that receives funds from HHS must have an FWA.
+Entities use this agreement type to establish which institution will serve as the IRB-of-Record.
+Each institution’s Institutional Official or designee signs the IAA.

 Individual Investigator Agreement (IIA)

-An IIA is an agreement between NU and an individual collaborator who is not affiliated with an FWA institution (e.g., former student working after graduation with their faculty mentor, professional in the community with specific expertise, community partners).
-This agreement type outlines the responsibilities of the individual investigator for the protection of human subjects.
+An Individual Investigator Agreement (IIA) is an agreement between Northwestern University and an individual collaborator who is not affiliated with an institution with an FWA (e.g., former student working after graduation with their faculty mentor, professional in the community with specific expertise, community partners).
+This agreement outlines the responsibilities of the individual investigator for the protection of human subjects.
 The IIA is signed by the: